top of page

 Osteopathy is a hands-on form of manual therapy with a particular focus on the musculoskeletal system.
 Osteopaths believe that structure has a significant impact on function, and vica versa.
 Osteopaths focus on how the musculoskeletal system, nervous system, gastrointestinal system and circulation function as a holistic unit to promote mobility and improve health.

-No GP referral needed to see us!
-But if your appointment is for Workers Compensation, Department of Veterans Affairs, or Chronic Disease Management (CDM), you'll need one.
+No referral needed to see us!
+If your visit is for Workers Compensation, Veterans Affairs, or Chronic Disease Management (CDM), you’ll need one.
 We also treat TAC patients with a valid claim number.

 You do not need private health insurance to see an Osteopath, however if you are covered by private health insurance with extras cover - you are eligible to claim back a partial rebate through your health insurance provider.